vwkd/code-system/src/languages/rust/data type/struct.md

 ## Declaration

+?? can have one DST in last field
+?? beware: not multiple ❗️

 - can have methods in separate `impl` block
 - can have multiple `impl` blocks
 - by default is associated function on struct type